 From the town of Mont de Marsan, explore on foot or by bicycle some of the one million hectares of seemingly endless flat and sandy pine forest.

 Or travel south by road or rail from Bordeaux to experience this amazing national park in comfort.
 Come in July to see Les Fêtes Madeleines, a week of traditional parades, sports, flamenco dancing and bull fighting.

-The best time for an Arcachon holiday is between June and September.
-Often overlooked by foreign holidaymakers en route to Spain, less-crowded Arcachon enjoys hot summers in August, with temperatures often soaring to 30°C.
+Often overlooked by foreign holidaymakers en route to Spain, less-crowded Arcachon enjoys hot summers in August, with temperatures often soaring to 30°C (86°F).

 Arcachon is located on the Atlantic coast in southwest France, around 65km (40mi) from Bordeaux, and around 650km (403mi) from Paris.